ShopMcApp/shopmc-plugin/README.md

 | Bukkit                   | Spigot, Paper, and more                         |
 | BungeeCord               | BungeeCord, Waterfall, and similar derivatives  |
 | Velocity                 | Supported derivatives                           |

+**Note:** Currently, the ShopMC Plugin is functional only with the Bukkit platform, including derivatives such as Spigot and Paper.
+Compatibility with other platforms is under development and will be announced in future updates.